SuzanDewitz/hangman-for-all/README.md

  * The hangman_logo function displayed in white, using the Colorama library.
 The play_hangman function is the main game loop and is responsible for managing the state of the game and updating the player's progress.
-The setup_game function sets up the game by selecting a random word from a list and setting the number of lives allowed, the words variable is defined in words,py file provided.<br>
+The setup_game function sets up the game by selecting a random word from a list and setting the number of lives allowed, the words variable is defined in words.py file provided.<br>
 <br>
 <br>